-Fire management plans help guide fire management activities in national parks, in areas of high fire risk or community value across South Australia.
+Fire management plans help guide fire management activities in South Australian parks and on crown land.

-- mechanical fuel modification – rolling, lopping, chipping, crushing, piling and slashing vegetation to lessen risk
+- modifying fuel through mechanical means – rolling, lopping, chipping, crushing, piling and slashing vegetation to lessen risk

-- prescribed burns – using the right kind of fire in the right place at the right time, and applied in the right way to reduce fuel in an environmentally sensitive way
+- prescribed burning – using the right kind of fire in the right place at the right time, and applied in the right way to reduce fuel in an environmentally sensitive way

-- constructing and maintaining tracks and trails for firefighters and visitors in parks to use
+- constructing, re-aligning, upgrading and/or maintaining tracks and trails for firefighters and, where applicable, visitors in parks to use

 - constructing and maintaining fire management infrastructure including water supply points, access gates and signs.